 Snake charming is obviously a scam, because snakes are deaf and unable to hear anything.
-They only react to the movement of the pipe, and when a “snake charmer” steps on the ground, they can feel the vibration of the ground.
-What I like the most is the contact with snakes, which is why I always try to make them a part of my travels.
+They only react to the movement of the pipe, and when a ‘snake charmer’ steps on the ground, they can feel the vibration of the ground.
+What I like the most is the contact with snakes, which is why I always try to include them in my travels.
 I prefer snakes in nature, rather than at shows for tourists.

-When I was India I saw “a charmer” who had cobras in his basket and played a flute.
-Cobras were in a threatening position and when they looked at me the people around were horrified.
-The owner of the cobras took handled one so I did too, but very securely at first as these snakes do not constrict their prey.
+When I was India I saw ‘charmer’ who had cobras in his basket and played a flute.
+Cobras were in a threatening position, and it they looked at me the people around were horrified.
+The owner of the cobras handled one so I did too, but very securely at first as these snakes do not constrict their prey.
 These are deadly venomous.
 Despite that fact I gently grabbed the cobra by its tail and kept its head in a distance.
-I have to say that it was a very nice experience and I was not afraid.

-Although it was an interesting experience and at the same time so typical for India we should be aware that the use of any animals to shows like that or hurting them should not be encouraged.
-Human contact with a snake or another animal is acceptable as long as it is comfortable for both humans and animals.
+Although it was an interesting experience and at the same time so typical for India, we should be aware that the use of any animals for shows like that or hurting them should not be encouraged.
+Human contact with a snake or any another animal is acceptable as long as it is comfortable for both humans and animals.

 Cobras in Sri Lanka

-As it turned out later that cobra encounter was a higher degree of my snake experience.
+As it turned out later, my encounter with that particular cobra was a higher degree of my snake experience.
 Those cobras were not devoid of venom, they seemed aggressive and were hissing very loudly.
-Regardless of that there was still a way to pick them up because cobras only look ahead and never up.
-I grabbed one of them by the tail even though the cobra was hissing loudly at all times, standing in a combat position.
-I noticed that everything needs time because when I held my cobra that way for a while it began to calm down.
+Regardless of that, there was still a way to pick them up because cobras only look ahead and never up.
+I grabbed one of them by the tail, even though the cobra was hissing loudly at all times, whilst standing in a combat position.
+I noticed that everything needs time, because when I held my cobra that way for a while it began to calm down.
 There was also a second cobra in the basket and this one stood quite high with its hood widely open.
-Seeing this I grabbed the basket from the back and lifted it to the height of my waist.
+When I saw it, I grabbed the basket from the back and lifted it to the height of my waist.

-Then I grabbed the cobra by its neck and held her that way for few minutes.
+Then I grabbed the cobra by its neck and held her that way for a few minutes.
 That cobra was also in a combat position at all times but seemed quieter than the other one.
-I’ve also noticed that the hissing cobras paralyzed people passing by but to me it was “just another day in the office”.
+I also noticed that the hissing cobras paralyzed people who were passing by, but to me it was just ‘like another day in the office’.

-Some time later, whilst travelling in other parts of the Indian Subcontinent I became so rude that I was chasing cobras in their natural environment.
-I caught them by their tails and tried to “charm them”.
-It is however a very unforgiving hobby only for the chosen ones.
+Some time later, whilst travelling in other parts of the Indian Subcontinent I became so rude, that I was chasing cobras in their natural environment.
+I caught them by their tails and tried to ‘charm them’.
+This is however a very unforgiving hobby, only for the chosen ones.

 Searching for pit vipers in Malaysia

-During my quest around East Malaysia (Malaysian Borneo) I spent a few days at Bako National Park which in addition to its natural wealth and an opportunity to observe the long-nosed monkeys is also a home to green arboreal pit-vipers …..an that’s why I warmly recommend.
-At that time I had the least experience with vipers so I thought it was worth a try.
-I went on a trip with a group in order to see the jungle at night but my personal aim was to find a pit-viper.
+During my quest around East Malaysia (Malaysian Borneo) I spent a few days at Bako National Park, which in addition to its natural wealth and opportunity to observe the long-nosed monkeys, is also a home to green arboreal pit-vipers …..an that’s why I warmly recommend it.
+At that time I had the less experience with vipers, so I thought it was worth a try.
+I went on a trip with a group in order to see the jungle at night, but my personal aim was to find a pit-viper.

-When we have at last succeeded the group was scared because the snake was highly venomous but regardless of it I handled it on a stick and held its tail in my hand, and then I quietly explained people that there was no need to be afraid.
-Then I saw those snakes several times and I want to advice that it is worth taking a close look at trees, leaves and gaps in branches because those are the places where green vipers usually hide.
+When we finally succeeded, the group was scared because the snake was highly venomous, but regardless of it I handled it on a stick and held its tail in my hand, and then I quietly explained people that there was no need to be afraid.
+Then I saw those snakes several times, and I want to advice that it is worth taking a close look at trees, leaves and gaps in branches, because those are the places where green vipers usually hide.

-Fear of snakes helped to survive first people what as a result has become a tradition for humanity even centuries later when people have to work hard to see snakes.
+Fear of snakes helped to survive first people, what as a result has become a trait of humanity even centuries later, when people would have to try hard to see snakes.
 Snakes were also used as a symbol of evil in the Bible.
 Additionally the fear of snakes is fueled by the media for commercial purposes and people involved in tourism.
 Snakes are very well suited to meet people’s need for hatred.